 Forage is an app for a non-profit organization.
 It aims to organize pickup times for folks wanting to donate food items to families in need.
-You can leave a bin of canned foods or non-perishable food items outside your house and with a simple pickup request from our app, our Forage trucks will come pick it up.
+You can leave a bin of canned foods or non-perishable food items outside your house and with a simple pickup request from the app, the trucks will come to pick it up.

-To understand existing scenarios, identify pain points and have a widely view of the problem, I decided to create basic personas and work with storyboards.
-In the process I found two different people: one who donate in several different dates and times and other that donate often, on the same day and time.
-It helped me to create empathy with the personas and gave me a better perspective to design the schedule interface.
+To understand existing scenarios, identify pain points and have a broad view of the problem, I decided to create basic personas and work with storyboards.
+In the process, I found two different profiles: one that donates on several different dates and times and other that donates more often, on the same day and time.
+This process helped me to put myself in the shoes of the users, giving me more insights to start designing the interface itself.

-Anne is an architect and she likes do make donations from time to time.
+Anne is an architect.
+She likes to make donations from time to time.

-John works on a restaurant and he likes to donate leftovers every weekend.
+John works at a restaurant.
+He likes to donate leftovers every weekend.

-After I validated my sketches, I started to design high fidelity wireframes and made an prototype in order to test the final process with the users.
+After collecting feedback on my concept, I started to design high fidelity wireframes and made a quick prototype to test the final process with potential users.

 All the users completed the tasks with no problem.
-With it validated, I moved to the final design.
+Considering the prototype validated, I moved to the final design phase.

-It's always great to research and get to know more about different kinds of users.
+It's always great to have the opportunity to know more about different kind of users.
 I learned a lot thinking about the user stories and even more with the usability test and interview.
-The people might have several different needs to get to the same final task, and it's essential to discover and understand these needs in order to create a good product and experience.
+People might have several different needs to get to the same final task, and it's essential to discover and understand these needs in order to create a good product and experience.